dedevez/DevCheatSheets/README.md

    ```bash
    git checkout -b feature/your-cheat-sheet-name
    ```
-3. Add your cheat sheet (as a Jupyter Notebook) in the appropriate directory or create a new one.
+3. Add your cheat sheet (as a Markdown file) in the appropriate directory or create a new one.
 4. Submit a pull request explaining your contribution.

 ---

 ## Future Expansion

-We plan to integrate auto-rendering tools like [Binder](https://mybinder.org/) to allow users to interact with the notebooks directly in their browsers.
-This feature will be added as the repository evolves.
+We plan to enhance this repository with:
+- **Interactive Previews**: Integrating platforms like [Markdown Live Preview](https://markdownlivepreview.com/) for better visualization.
+- **Extended Topics**: Adding more advanced guides for DevOps, machine learning, and cloud computing.

 ---